Grace Communion Church Cambridgeshire

 Church Service Time: approx. 90 minutes, Sermon: approx. 30-45 minutes.
 Refreshments are usually available after the service.

-From September 2022 we are trialling a revised pattern for our local church services starting at 2pm.
+We currently meet in two venues for our local church services starting at 2pm, to bring us closer to those in different parts of the region.
 On the first and last Saturdays of each month our services are held at Comberton Village Hall, Green End, Comberton, Cambridge CB23 7DY, and on all other Saturdays at Farcet Village Hall, 1 Main Street, Farcet, Peterborough PE7 3AN.
 However, it's best to contact us or check out our Facebook page to confirm.
+If you're unable to join us in person (or would like to listen again), recordings of many of our sermons are available.

 Gracecom.church UK also live-streams a message at 11am each Sunday via YouTube from the Church Service Centre in Market Harborough, with an additional mid-week Bible study or prayer meeting at 7.30pm on Wednesdays.